-The technology that we have available today was not available to farmers back then.
-Over time, scientists and engineers have developed new technology to help farmers.
-New machinery (such as tractors, cultivators and planters) has been manufactured, benefiting farmers by allowing them to work more quickly and operate on a larger scale.
+Over time, scientists and engineers developed new technology to help farmers.
+New machinery (such as tractors, cultivators and planters) has been manufactured.

 Research shows that pesticides used on crops and pastures can seep into the soil, destroy native plants and even flow into our creeks and rivers and travel all the way out to sea.

 People are becoming more and more aware of the types and quantities of chemicals that are used in farming fresh produce, meat and processed foods.
-Many consumers are beginning to look for healthier, environmentally friendly and chemical-free produce and product alternatives, which leads them to organic food and products.
+Many consumers are looking for healthier, environmentally friendly and chemical-free produce and product alternatives, which leads them to organic food and products.

 What is organic farming?

 Organic farming presents many challenges.
 Some crops are more challenging than others to grow organically.
 However, nearly every commodity can now be produced organically.
 This includes fruit, vegetables, eggs, honey, dairy, wheat, rice, wool, beef, herbs and much more.
 Today, you can even buy organic processed food, organic make-up and organic cleaning products.

-Organic farming provides us with delicious and healthy fruit and vegetables, but it also gives us meat that is chemical free and free range.
 Animal welfare is a high priority for organic farmers.
-To be classified as truly organic, animals must be free range and have access to organic pasture or feed for their entire lives.
-To give them a well-rounded diet, and to ensure that they receive all the nutrients they need to have a healthy life, organic animals are sometimes fed seaweed, minerals, and natural vitamins.
-Free range animals are able to live in natural groups and to behave and interact as they would in the wild.
+To be classified as ‘certified organic’, animals must be able to move around freely and have access to organic pasture or feed for their entire lives.
+To give them a well-rounded diet, and to ensure that they receive all the nutrients they need to have a healthy life, organic animals are sometimes also fed seaweed, minerals, and natural vitamins.

-This is the minimum standard.
-Many farms follow stricter standards than this and egg producers now have to label their packaging with their stocking density (how many hens per hectare) so that consumers are better informed.
+This is just the minimum standard.
+Many farmers follow stricter standards than this and egg producers now label their packaging stating how many hens per hectare they farm, so that consumers are better informed.

 Becoming ‘Certified Organic’

 To be able to use a ‘certified organic’ label, farmers must go through inspections from an organisation that can verify their farming methods.
 This means that they must follow some very strict rules and regulations to ensure that their products and their growing and processing practices really are organic.

 If a conventional farmer who uses pesticides and genetic modification wants to become a certified organic farmer, it takes about three years to convert their farm to certified organic status.